The Casson-Sullivan invariant for homeomorphisms of 4-manifolds: Unstable realisation of the Casson-Sullivan invariant

-Recall the diagram from \Cref{lem:exact_sequence_commutative_diagram}.
+Recall the diagram from \zcref{lem:exact_sequence_commutative_diagram}.
 We claim that for any $z\in H^4(X\times I,\partial;\Z/2)$ there exists a $y\in H^4(X\times I,\partial; \Z)$ such that $m(0,y)=\red_2(y)=z$.
-By the universal coefficients theorem, we have the following diagram where the rows are short exact sequences and the vertical maps are given by reduction of coefficients.
-Both the leftmost and rightmost vertical maps are surjective, and hence, by the five-lemma, the middle vertical map is surjective.
-This completes the proof of the claim.
+This is readily seen by considering the Bockstein exact sequence The first map is surjective since the last map is injective.
+This completes the proof of the claim.\footnote{We thank the anonymous referee for suggesting this simple proof of the claim.}